J Felix

 With this approach, we cease to view harmful circumstances as negative and make every effort to train ourselves to view them as valuable.
 What if I see in that sadness, a longing for connection, a call for love.
 Is this not a basic human need?

 Emotions are often problematic when we regard them as a threat, imagining that if we really let ourselves feel, we would be overwhelmed by them.
 So we resist them.
 This is overwhelming.
 Our resistance prevents us from engaging them more skillfully.
 Life's challenges are painful & difficult to the degree we are uncomfortable with the feelings they stir up within us.
-With practice, we can learn to listen to them, to respect them, to let them teach us.
+Rather than trying to change them or push them around, we can learn to listen to them, to respect them, to befriend them, to let them teach us.
 We can create beautiful landscapes with our emotions.
 The soul expresses itself through a colorful emotional palette.
 Trusted, our emotions can lead us to peace.

 My own awakening came courtesy of sadness.

-In the summer of 1989, a deep sadness washed over me and lingered over the mindscape like a sheet of gray clouds.
+In the summer of 1989, a deep sadness washed over me and lingered over the mindscape like a sheet of gray clouds for days.
 I sat in bed with an anthology of Walt Whitman’s poems and an anthology of poetry called The Mystic in Love.

 The poets were of different religions, cultures, and times, but they all described the same longing I felt so deeply.